GetShortstack/docs/docs/README.md

 - **Application monitoring, alerting:** get crash alerts and performance monitoring out of the box or hook up (Sentry, APM, etc).
 - **Robust Logging and Querying** Search and query for relevant logs to quickly debug your application

-Use this quickstart guide to jump into Shortstack.
-If you have any lingering questions, [please e-mail us](nader+docs@getshortstack.com)
+Use this quickstart guide to jump into Brev.
+If you have any lingering questions, [please e-mail us](nader+docs@brev.dev)

 **Project Status**

-[✓] Alpha: We are testing Shortstack with a small set of users.
+[✓] Alpha: We are testing Brev with a small set of users.

 [✓] Public Alpha: Join our waitlist and we will get you access as soon as we can.
 We hope you build something great!
 The platform still has kinks please help us iron them out.